Indian Institute of Planning and Management: Controversies

 IIPM has been involved in controversies related to its claims about infrastructure, job placements and affiliation with international institutes.
 Journalists and independent bloggers have investigated IIPM's claims in its newspaper advertising.
 IIPM denies these charges and has filed legal cases against some journalists.
 In February 2013, a district court in Gwalior passed an order asking India's Department of Telecommunications to block access to 78 URLs critical of IIPM, which led to online protests.
 The Hindu's editor wrote that an IIPM advertisement which stated that The Hindu had called the institute "the B-School with a Human Face" was "illegal and unethical", and said that the quotation was the headline of a paid advertisement and The Hindu has not endorsed IIPM in any way.
 In December 2013, the Delhi High Court barred IIPM from publishing any TV, print or online advertisements without first obtaining the court's approval, given that past IIPM advertisements had potentially misled the public.
-In July 2019, the Supreme Court of India decided that AICTE has no jurisdiction over MBA education and that IIPM can conduct MBA education without AICTE's permission.